eclipse-openj9/openj9-docs/docs/xxshareanonymousclasses.md

 # -XX:[+|-]ShareAnonymousClasses

 This option enables and disables the storage of VM anonymous classes, those created by `Unsafe.defineAnonymousClass`, in the shared classes cache.

+In Java 15 and up, this option also enables and disables the storage of hidden classes in the shared classes cache.

 The option is enabled by default, which means that anonymous classes are stored in the shared classes cache and are therefore available for ahead-of-time (AOT) compilation, potentially improving startup performance.

 ## Syntax